This section is part of the GROMACS Wizard tutorial.

 Equilibration is often conducted in two phases.
 The first one is aimed at bringing the system to the desired temperature (the one that you would like to simulate) and stabilizing it by performing equilibration using the NVT ensemble (constant Number of particles, Volume, and Temperature) also referred to as “isothermal-isochoric” or “canonical” ensemble.

-After the system reached the desired temperature we will apply the NPT Equilibration step for the system to reach the desired density.
+After the system reaches the desired temperature we will apply the NPT Equilibration step for the system to reach the desired density.

 Switch to the Equilibrate (NVT) tab.